coredns/coredns/notes/coredns-1.9.3.md

 +++

 This is a release with a focus on security (CVE-2022-27191 and CVE-2022-28948) fixes.
-Additionally, several feature enhancements and bug fixes have also been added.
+Additionally, several feature enhancements and bug fixes have been added.

 ## Brought to You By